MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 ## Problem 3: Eye focusing

-Let's assume the first two problems are completelly solved.
-What else can visually hint our brain that it is cheated and this virtual reality is not real?
+<font color="blue">Let's assume the first two problems are completelly solved.
+What else can visually hint our brain that it is cheated and this virtual reality is not real?</font>

 In VR, the screen gives two pictures for your eyes—one display for the left and one for the right.
-One thing lacking, though, is the ability to focus on different things within those pictures, like you do in real life.
-When you focus on a close object everything on the background becomes
+One thing lacking, though, is the ability to focus on different things within those pictures, like you do in real life. <font color="blue">When you focus on a close object everything on the background becomes blured and vice versa:</font>

 <img src="/images/vrproblems-focusung.jpg" width="600" height="269" alt="Focusing on different objects lead to different bluring">